 Indexed tensor calculus

 Keywords: Ricci calculus, Einstein summation notation, index notation or subscript notation.

-If we crack open a tensor textbook we get a lot of guff about general relativity and tensor fields and such, which is all very nice but not germane to machine learning applications.
-We want the very entry level bit, which is some tidy notation conventions for dealing with multilinear operations without too many squiggles all over the place.
+If we crack open a tensor textbook we get a lot of guff about general relativity and tensor fields and such, which is all very nice but not germane to typical machine learning applications.
+We want to start with the immediately-needed thing, which is some tidy notation conventions for dealing with multilinear operations without too many squiggles in our notation.

 They have a website.
 MatrixCalculus.org which showcases this trick to do symbolic matrix calculus online (not the accelerated code generation bit.)